 It is white and round in design, with a green LED light to indicate when the device is charging, as well as a rubber ring to prevent devices from slipping off.
 It is designed to be compatible with most slim cases.

-Inside the box you’ll find a charging pad, AC adaptor and a 1.5 metre cable with a mount that seamlessly connects into the curve of the disc.
+Inside the box, you’ll find a charging pad, AC adaptor and a 1.5-meter cable with a mount that seamlessly connects into the curve of the disc.

 What’s Good About It?